 Richard F. Staar

-Richard F. Staar is a senior fellow, emeritus at the Hoover Institution.
+Richard F. Staar passed away on March 27, 2018.
+He was a senior fellow, emeritus at the Hoover Institution.
 He served as US ambassador to the Mutual and Balanced Force Reduction (MBFR) negotiations in Vienna, Austria.
-His areas of specialization include the Federation of Russia and East-Central Europe, military strategy, national security, arms control, and public diplomacy.
+His areas of specialization included the Federation of Russia and East-Central Europe, military strategy, national security, arms control, and public diplomacy.

 His best-selling text Communist Regimes in Eastern Europe (5th revised edition, 1988), adopted by 251 colleges and universities, was issued to incoming US foreign service officers and has been translated into four languages.
 Soviet Military Policy since World War II, coauthored with William T. Lee, was published in 1986 and translated into Chinese.
 An earlier volume, Poland, 1944–1962: Sovietization of a Captive People, has been reprinted by Greenwood Press.

 In addition, Staar served as editor in chief of the Yearbook on International Communist Affairs from 1969 to 1991.
 He contributed to and edited Aspects of Modern Communism as well as Arms Control: Myth versus Reality (reprinted in paperback, 1988).

 He served on the editorial boards of Orbis and Mediterranean Quarterly.
 He has been a consultant to the Department of Defense; the US Arms Control and Disarmament Agency (1983–87); and Sandia National Laboratories in Albuquerque, New Mexico (1991–92).

 Staar held membership in the following: American Association for Advancement of Slavic Studies, American Political Science Association, and International Studies Association.